KxSystems/docs-v1/docs/dashboards/pivotgrid.md

 Ensure <i>Time</i> or <i>DateTime</i> Format is selected
 </aside>

-**Highlight Negative**
+_Highlight Negative_

-Check control.
+: Check control.
 When enabled, negative values in Pivot Grid will be shown in **Negative Color**

 ![Screenshot](img/negativecolourhtmllight.jpg)

-**Negative Color**
+_Negative Color_

-Select from the color palette the font color to use when **Highlight Negative** is enabled.
+: Select from the color palette the font color to use when **Highlight Negative** is enabled.

-**Highlight Changes**
+_Highlight Changes_

-Check control.
+: Check control.
 When enabled, cells will highlight green (for higher than previous value) or red (for lower than previous value).
 Used for streaming or polling data.

-**Highlight Change Duration**
+_Highlight Change Duration_

-Move the slider to control how long **Highlight Changes** remains inside the Pivot Grid
+: Move the slider to control how long **Highlight Changes** remains inside the Pivot Grid

-**Show arrows on Change**
+_Show arrows on Change_

-Check control.
+: Check control.
 When enabled, up and down arrows will appear when value is greater or less than previous value.
 Used for streaming or polling data.

-**Highlight Min Value**
+_Highlight Min Value_

-Check control When enabled, cell in column with lowest value will be highlighted with color set in **Min Value Color**
+: Check control When enabled, cell in column with lowest value will be highlighted with color set in **Min Value Color**

-**Min Value Color**
+_Min Value Color_

-Min Value Color
+: Min Value Color

 ![Screenshot](img/minvaluecolor.jpg)